-2 Model description
+2 Model Description

-2.1 Model overview
+2.1 Model Overview

 The SPHY-MMF model presented here is an integration of the (Modified) Morgan-Morgan-Finney soil erosion model into the SPHY hydrological model (version 2.1).
 Figure 1 shows the main hydrological and soil erosion processes considered by the model.
-SPHY is a spatially distributed "leakybucket" type model that simulates hydrological processes on a cell-by-cell basis at a daily time step (Terink et al., 2015).
+SPHY is a spatially distributed leaky-bucket type model that simulates hydrological processes on a cell-by-cell basis at a daily timestep (Terink et al., 2015).
 The model is written in the Python programming language using the PCRaster dynamic modelling framework (Karssenberg et al., 2010).
-MMF is a conceptual soil erosion model that is originally applied with an annual time step.
+MMF is a conceptual soil erosion model that originally is applied with an annual time step.
 Here we present a modification of the model at a daily time step, fully integrated with the SPHY model.
-MMF receives input from the SPHY model, such as effective precipitation (throughfall), runoff, and canopy cover for calculation of erosion and deposition processes.
-The model parameters are presented in Table S1 in the Supplement.
-A video abstract (Eekhout and de Vente, 2018) is available that explains the most important aspects of the model.
+MMF receives input from the SPHY model, such as effective precipitation (throughfall), runoff and canopy cover for calculation of erosion and deposition processes.
+The model parameters are presented in Table S1.